applidget/event-theme-maker/lib/new_repository/template/docs/theming.md

     {% endschema %}

-The first elements of the diagram are general information about the section.
+The first elements are generally information about the section.

     {% schema %}
       {